 Bright skies, pleasure boats and snorkelling await in Aqaba, Jordan’s playground.
 It’s also a good dive site and has easily accessible markets for spice pyramids, incense and perfume.

-Make sure to visit the markets in the evening, when the smoke of the incense is at its most atmospheric.
+Top tip: Make sure to visit the markets in the evening, when the smoke of the incense is at its most atmospheric.
+Also, check out this video on how to snorkel for beginners before you go.

 Jordan’s capital vies for the title of oldest city in the world and when standing on the citadel at sunset, that seems easy to believe.
 Yet it’s a modern city, too, with luxurious five star hotels, shops, and an amphitheatre with a special trick…